tomonight/namiService/README.md

 We can even run our code function on the internet , it is nami service another using.

-It’s useful when we run our code in paas or another future container.
+It’s useful when we run our code in paas or another future container, i think it also useful to machine learning,robot coding.

-# It is only my first step consider for it , hope it's usrful for open source
+# It is only my first step consider for it , hope it's usrful for open source.let the rivers trickle into the ocean!!